 NGF TOP 100 BUSINESSES IN GOLF

-The PGA TOUR is the world’s biggest, richest and most powerful platform in professional golf, a $2 billion business that oversees far more than the tournaments and star players that fans see playing for millions of dollars in prize money every week.
+The PGA TOUR is the biggest, richest and most powerful platform in professional golf — a $2 billion business that oversees far more than the tournaments and star players that fans see playing for millions of dollars in prize money every week.

-The PGA TOUR is technically a tax-exempt membership group of professional golfers that plays about 130 official-money tournaments on six tours – the PGA TOUR, PGA TOUR Champions, Web.com Tour, PGA TOUR Latinoamérica, Mackenzie Tour – PGA TOUR Canada and PGA TOUR-China.
-But the PGA TOUR represent the world’s best players, hailing from 28 countries and territories, including almost 100 who are from outside the United States.
+The PGA TOUR co-sanctions more than 130 official-money tournaments on six tours – the PGA TOUR, PGA TOUR Champions, Korn Ferry Tour, PGA TOUR Latinoamérica, Mackenzie Tour–PGA TOUR Canada and PGA TOUR Series-China.
+Members on the PGA TOUR represent the world’s best players, hailing from 28 countries and territories, including almost 100 who are from outside the United States.
 The PGA TOUR’s interests extend even further, including its TPC Network that’s comprised of more than 30 premier private, resort and daily fee golf properties (TPC Sawgrass at the TOUR’s Ponte Vedra Beach headquarters is the most famous among them).

 While there’s occasionally some confusion among golfers and non-golfers alike, the PGA TOUR is a different organization than the PGA of America, which is the membership organization for the nation’s club professionals.

 The PGA TOUR and PGA of America were actually affiliated until 1968, when tour players – a small subset of the total PGA membership – broke away and formed the Tournament Players Division in order to gain more control of their finances and tournament schedule.
 That division was renamed the PGA TOUR in 1975 and the organization’s total revenues would grow from $3.9 million to $229 million over the next two decades.
 The PGA TOUR reported $1.28 billion in revenue in 2017.